 The Las Vegas Gamblers began their journey in 1968 and played for three seasons as part of the California-Nevada Hockey League.
 They ended their run in 1971 with their final game at the International Ice Palace in Vegas.

-Vegas’s first major league sports team was another ice hockey group.
-The Vegas Golden Knights played their inaugural game on the Strip in 2017.
+Vegas’s first major league sports team was another ice hockey team.
+The NHL’s Vegas Golden Knights played their inaugural game on the Strip in 2017.
+They experienced immediate success as a team, making it to the Stanley Cup Finals during their first year and eventually winning the Stanley Cup in 2023.

 Car interior focused on mobile phone that is navigatingTips For Rideshares, Taxis and Cheap Rides From The Las Vegas Airport